ajn96/iSensor-SPI-Buffer/REGISTER_DEFINITION.md

 # iSensor-SPI-Buffer Register Structure

-Data and control interfacing to the iSensor SPI Buffer is done via a set of user accessible registers.
+Data and control interfacing to the iSensor SPI Buffer firmware from a master device is done via a set of user accessible registers.
 These registers can be accessed over SPI, using the standard iSensor SPI format (see ADIS16xxx datasheet), or over a USB virtual serial port command line interface (see USB CLI documentation).
 The register address space is split into three pages, each with 128 addresses.
 On each page, the PAGE ID register is stored at address 0.
 Writing to the PAGE ID register will select a different register page for access.
-* Registers which are marked with a "Default Value" will have that value loaded when a Factory Reset command is executed
+* Registers which are marked with a "Default Value" will have the specified value loaded when a Factory Reset command is executed
 * Registers with a R/W field marked "R" can be read.
 Registers marked "W" can be written.
 Any registers in the address space not enumerated in the register map are read only and will always read 0
 * Registers which are marked "Flash Backup" are loaded from non-volatile memory on initialization.
 Issuing a Flash Update command will save the current register contents to non-volatile memory